takuhokek/nestdaq/slowdash/Applications/SlowDrip/README.md

 ## FirstMeshControlSlowpy
-The SlowPy library (Python library part of the SlowDash system) is used to interface with Dripline for full integration.
+In this example the Python library part of the SlowDash (`slowpy`) is used to interface with Dripline for full integration, such as exporting control variables in the script to the SlowDash GUI, in addition to function calls from GUI as done in the previous example.

 This uses a docker image that includes both Dripline and SlowDash.
-Build the image as described in the FirstMeshControl section if it has not been done.
+Build the image as described in the FirstMeshControl section if it has not been done yet.

 If the FirstMesh(Control) containers are running, stop it before starting FirstMeshControlSlowpy:
 ```